 All students collaborate with caring Miami University instructors and classmates in Dragonfly Workshops, an easy-to-use web-based learning community created by Miami’s Project Dragonfly.
 Through this learning platform, students worldwide discuss assignments, develop projects, and exchange ideas throughout the summer and fall semesters.

 During the international field experiences, students and instructors discuss course content and connect over shared once-in-a-lifetime experiences such as snorkeling with whale sharks in Baja, Mexico, witnessing cheetah conservation first-hand in Namibia, viewing wild macaws and sloths in the Peruvian Amazon, and more.
 We encourage you to check out the courses to learn more.

 Am I Eligible?Earth Expeditions graduate courses are open to people from all disciplines and settings who hold a bachelor’s degree.
 Participants have included teachers and others in need of professional development credits, school administrators, and university faculty as well as full- and part-time employees who work in non-school settings such as businesses, civic agencies, zoos, aquariums, botanical gardens, nature centers, environmental organizations, youth programs, parks, and museums.
 Stay-at-home caregivers and self-employed professionals have also experienced Earth Expeditions, as well as active and retired military personnel and their spouses.
-All have taken our classes from wherever they are located in the world.

 COVID Response Information

 Concerned about COVID-19?
 As a pioneer in multi-faceted online, hybrid, multi-site, and experiential learning, Project Dragonfly implements diverse approaches for engaged education and is fully prepared to adapt courses as needed to maximize safety regardless of the situation in summer 2021 and beyond.
 For more information, see our FAQ: Can I start and complete this degree with possible travel and in-person restrictions due to COVID?